apache/linkis-website/docs/tuning-and-troubleshooting/overview.md

 ### Ⅲ. "Q\&A Question Summary"

-"Linkis 1.0 FAQ", this document contains a summary of common problems and solutions during the installation and deployment process.
+[FAQ](/faq/main), this document contains a summary of common problems and solutions during the installation and deployment process.

 ### Ⅳ. Locating system log